kstenerud/concise-encoding/ce-structure.md

 custom_text   = type_code & string;
 ```

 [CBE](cbe-specification.md) documents only support the binary form.
 [CTE](cte-specification.md) documents support both the binary and textual forms.
-CTE encoders **MUST** convert any binary form to its matching textual form whenever the text form is available.
+CTE encoders **MUST** convert any custom binary form to its matching textual form whenever the text form is available.

 Custom type implementations **MUST** provide at least a binary form, and **SHOULD** also provide a textual form.
 When both binary and textual forms of a custom type are provided, they **MUST** be 1:1 convertible to each other without data loss.